Cutio

 > Cost-Performance Frontier

 For a production service processing thousands of videos daily, cost per video is a critical dimension.
-The spread across models is dramatic — a 8× cost difference between the cheapest and most expensive model.
+The spread across models is dramatic — about an 11.7× cost difference between the cheapest and most expensive model.

 > Cost vs F1